Verifying Procedural Programs via Constrained Rewriting Induction: Transforming Imperative Programs into LCTRSs

-However, wrapping might not be what we want: in practice, integer overflow is often indicative of an \emph{error}.
-Indeed, in the programming language C, an overflow for the type \texttt{int} leads to undefined behavior (which also surfaces in optimizing compilers such as \texttt{gcc} or \texttt{clang}).
-In order to model this, we will reduce to a special $\symb{error}$ state.
+However, integer overflow is often indicative of an \emph{error}.
+Indeed, in C an overflow for the type \texttt{int} leads to undefined behavior (which also surfaces in optimizing compilers such as \texttt{gcc} or \texttt{clang}).
+In order to model this (or other instances of undefined behavior in C, such as a missing \texttt{return} statement), we will reduce to a special $\symb{error}$ state.

 Thus, for every rule $\symb{u}_i(\avar_1,\ldots,\avar_n) \arrz r\ \constraint{\varphi}$: if this rule represents a transition where an error may occur under condition $\tau$, then we split it in two: